ostinelli/syn/README.md

  * Global Process Registry (i.e. a process is uniquely identified with a Key across all the nodes of a cluster).
  * Global Process Group manager (i.e. a group is uniquely identified with a Name across all the nodes of a cluster).
  * Any term can be used as Key and Name.
- * A message can be publish to all members of a Process Group (PubSub mechanism).
+ * A message can be published to all members of a Process Group (PubSub mechanism).
  * Fast writes.
  * Automatically handles conflict resolution (such as net splits).
  * Configurable callbacks.